Moving from Blogger to WordPress… It seems like WordPress is what everyone prefers these days…

 If one of the above is true then the Blogger platform might just be the better option for now.
 And don’t take it wrong – you can still get thousands of monthly visitors.
 I started this blog more than two years ago and didn’t feel the need to switch right until now!

-Why Blogger Becomes
+Why Blogger Becomes an Obstacle?

 As I said above, the two great things that you don’t have to deal with when you are on Blogspot are hosting and… WordPress.

 In reality neither the first, nor the second is an unsolvable puzzle.
 But then again, all problems that arise in this early stage of a blogger’s career can easily kill the enthusiasm.
 And that might get you to quit faster than it took you to get started.

 Once you gain that momentum and once you get the feel for it (it takes more than a month or two), that is when you become a little uncomfortable.

 If you have content that’s worth sharing and if you do a good job at promoting your posts, then sooner or later, you will get noticed.
 When that happens you will certainly start to pay more attention to the competition and the fancy toys they have access to…

 At that point, moving from Blogger to WordPress, might just be the thing to do!

 If You are a Serious Blogger, You Need Functionality